-- When using these treatments, first soak and clean the affected toes for about 10-30 minutes in warm water.
-Dry your foot completely before applying the cream 1-3 times daily.
+- When using these treatments, first soak and clean the affected toes for about 10–30 minutes in warm water.
+Dry your foot completely before applying the cream one to three times daily.

-- Studies found that within about 2-6 weeks of consistent treatments, a little more than half of people will feel relief.
+- Studies have found that within about two to six weeks of consistent treatments, a little more than half of people will feel relief.
 As you can see, these treatments are not totally effective or reliable.
 To prevent the fungus from returning, you’ll find lots of tips below about hygiene and other precautions.

-- While they may be effective, many of these commercial antifungal treatments contain chemical compounds called allylamine, azole or fluconazole (5).
-Some some studies have found these compounds are a common cause for sensitivities and allergic reactions, or azole groups.
-The allylamine group includes ingredients like terbinafine and naftifine, while the azole group includes bifonazole, clotrimazole, miconazole and oxiconazole.
+- While they may be effective, many of these commercial antifungal treatments contain chemical compounds called allylamine, azole or fluconazole.
+Some some studies have found these compounds are a common cause for sensitivities and allergic reactions.
 If you notice new symptoms or if symptoms get worse when using these, tell your doctor right away.
-(6)

 - Some topical antifungal treatments are also not suitable for pregnant women or those with sensitive skin.
 Ask your doctor for suggestions before applying any chemical agent to your skin.